Man City beat Brentford to close gap to Arsenal to two points in title race

 Doku’s fourth goal in his last three games was nearly followed by one for Foden, but Kelleher was equal to his close-range shot.

-City were still vulnerable at the back and Kevin Schade appealed in vain for a penalty after contact from Matheus Nunes.
+City were still vulnerable at the back, and Kevin Schade appealed in vain for a penalty after contact from Matheus Nunes.

-Haaland settled City’s fraying nerves in the 75th minute, back-heeling in from close-range after his first effort was blocked from Antoine Semenyo’s cross.
+Haaland settled City’s fraying nerves in the 75th minute, back-heeling in from close range after his first effort was blocked from Antoine Semenyo’s cross.

 Marmoush bolstered City’s goal difference, which is now just one less than Arsenal’s, with a composed finish from inside the area in the final seconds.